troychoplin/Maze-Game/README.md

 - Create custom maze levels by creating a text file containing 19 rows and 39 columns of 1's and 0's.
    * Include a "S" somewhere on the grid to mark the starting position.
    * Include a "G" somewhere on the grid to mark the goal position.
+   * These special markers will take the place of an open or blocked space.
 - When creating custom levels, be sure to consider the path the player must take to reach the goal.
    * The game should be winnable!